-- a.
-Differentiation of Instruction (teacher will incorporate various methods of teaching the same subject matter. - b.
-Modification of Instruction (students will be given fewer math problems, fewer spelling words, read aloud
+b.
+Modification of Instruction (students will be given fewer math problems, fewer spelling words, read aloud to students for students who have this provision on the IEP.

-- c.
-Inclusion (teacher will go to the student's classroom and work with the student in the regular classroom - setting, making corrections, explaining and giving the student guidance as needed. - d.
-Leveled teacher instruction (small group instruction or one-on-one instruction. - e. computer technology programs (programs such as Study Island or Accelerated reading that allows the lesson to be modified with in the computer. - 2.
-METHOD AND SUPPORT SYSTEM TO ENSURE A FREE AND APPROPRIATE PUBLIC EDUCATION (FAFE)
+c.
+Inclusion (teacher will go to the student's classroom and work with the student in the regular classroom setting, making corrections, explaining and giving the student guidance as needed.

+d.
+Leveled teacher instruction (small group instruction or one-on-one instruction.

+e. computer technology programs (programs such as Study Island or Accelerated reading that allows the lesson to be modified with in the computer.

+2. METHOD AND SUPPORT SYSTEM TO ENSURE A FREE AND APPROPRIATE PUBLIC EDUCATION (FAFE)